datavis-study/datavis-study.github.io/analysis/reports/2025-12-07_15-14_sun/report.md

 </details>

-## Main tasks
+## Main tasks - between subject design
-Task description: Imagine you're presenting this visualization to your boss.
+**Task description**: Imagine you're presenting this visualization to your boss.
 Write down the text you would use for your speech.

 | Footnotes condition | Badges condition |
 | :-----------------: | :--------------: |